harmony-co/hbp/README.md

 |  `DB`  |      2      |    65_535     |
 |  `DC`  |      4      | 4_294_967_295 |

-An array is a list of values, each one serializing their own type alongside like a basic hbp payload.
+A tuple is a list of values, each one serializing their own type alongside like a basic hbp payload.
 If its a long array, the length will come **after** the value type.

 ```txt
 Original: [3, 6, 9]